CodingTarik/Java-Client-Server-File-Server-With-Gui/README.md

 # Java Client Server File-Server With Gui💾
 Implementation of simple custom file server protocol.
 The commands of the protocol are provided in package "pis.hue2.common.instruction.java".
-Both server and client offers are GUI.
+Both server and client offers a GUI.

 ## Preview
 ![](assets/preview.gif)